Songtech-0912/Quark/ROADMAP.md

 * Autosaving on edit option implemented

-* Fix issues with paste
+* Fix issues with paste and opening files

+  * Make sure that line breaks are preserved when opening files/pasting text

 * More keyboard shortcuts